tamalchowdhury/kinde-workflow-examples/README.md

 2. Use it as a starting point for your own workflows.

+## Base template

+If you're looking for somewhere to start then try out the [base workflow template](https://github.com/kinde-starter-kits/workflow-base-template)

 > 💡 Kinde runs workflows in a secure, isolated environment.
 All workflows should be deterministic and performant.

 📦 Requirements